sairamkumarm/AnSRS/README.md

 ========================================================
 Delete Command

+Usage: ansrs delete [-cdhV] [--completed-all] [--hard-reset] --sure
+                    [--working-all] ITEM_ID
-Usage: ansrs delete [-cdhV] [--hard-reset] --sure ITEM_ID Remove from WorkingSet, CompletedSet and db, depending on the flags, by default it removes from WorkingSet
+Remove from WorkingSet, CompletedSet and db, depending on the flags, by default it removes from WorkingSet
-      ITEM_ID        Unique identifier of an item
-  -c, --completed    Removes from items that are completed but, are yet to be
-                       commited to the database.
+      ITEM_ID           Unique identifier of an item -c, --completed       Removes from items that are completed but, are yet to be commited to the database.
-  -d, --database     Removes a item from the database and sets -h, --help         Show this help message and exit.
+      --completed-all   Removes all items from CompletedSet -d, --database        Removes a item from the database and sets -h, --help            Show this help message and exit.
       --hard-reset      Hard resets all the persistent data, sets included --sure            A defensive fallback to prevent accidental deletions -V, --version         Print version information and exit.
+      --working-all     Removes all items from WorkingSet

 ========================================================
 Commit Command